pulibrary/dspace-osti/README.md

 ### Get an ELink account

-To post to OSTI, a user needs to acquire an ELink account.
-Currently, the OSTI API does not have a UI to create an account, so a new user will have to OSTI directly.
+To post to OSTI's test server, a user needs to acquire an ELink account.
+Currently, the OSTI API does not have a UI to create an account, so a new user will have to contact OSTI directly.
+To post to the production account, go to LastPass and get Princeton's credentials.

 ### Setup an environment
 We are dependent on [ostiapi](https://github.com/doecode/ostiapi) as a submodule.
 Presumably, this will eventually be available on PyPi.
 For all other libraries install the requirements in a python 3.8 environment.